Mitigating Hallucinations via Inter-Layer Consistency Aggregation in Large Vision-Language Models

 \subsection{Decoding with Inter-Layer Consistency via Layer Aggregation}

 \paragraph{Layer Aggregation} In order to enforce inter-layer consistency, it is crucial to establish a stable semantic reference throughout the decoding process.
-Earlier layers encode basic semantic structures, which remain robust to the overfitting and noise introduced in deeper layers.
+Earlier layers encode basic semantic structures that remain robust to overfitting and noise introduced in deeper layers.
 Therefore, the use of historical representation can effectively anchor the inference trajectory of models, promote consistency across layers, and mitigate hallucinations.
 We perform weighted aggregation over all earlier layers to ensure that the semantic reference comprehensively integrates the complete semantic information.
 Formally, at the $i$-th layer, the aggregated representation is defined as:

-Here, $\tilde{h}_j$ denotes the effective hidden state of the $j$-th layer, which dynamically incorporates correction information.
-If layer $j$ has undergone a refinement process, the corrected hidden state $\hat{h}_j$ is used.
-Otherwise, the original hidden state ${h}_j$ is retained.
-The set $\mathcal{C} \subseteq \{0, 1, \dots, i-1\}$ records all layers that have undergone correction prior to the $i$-th layer.
-Therefore, the mechanism selectively integrates the most reliable semantic information available at each layer.
-This design ensures that once a layer undergoes refinement, the corrected hidden state persistently contributes to subsequent decoding, effectively mitigating hallucinations.
+Here, $\tilde{h}_j$ denotes the effective hidden state of the $j$-th layer, and $\mathcal{C} \subseteq \{0, 1, \dots, i-1\}$ records all previously corrected layers.
+If layer $j$ has been corrected, its refined state $\hat{h}_j$ is used in place of the original $h_j$.
+This ensures that once a layer is corrected, the updated representation persistently contributes to subsequent aggregation and decoding.
 To prioritize layers that are closer to the current decoding step while still leveraging the semantic stability provided by earlier layers, we introduce a normalized exponential weighting scheme.
 This design reflects the intuition that recent layers contain more task-specific contextual refinements, whereas earlier layers offer foundational but potentially less context-aware semantics.
 The weight assigned to each layer $j$ is defined as:

-where $\gamma $ controls the decay based on layer distance. $s(j, i)= j - (i-1)$ is a distance function that captures the relative positional relationship between layer $j$ and layer $i$.
+where $s(j, i)= j - (i-1)$ captures the relative distance between layer $j$ and the current layer $i$.
+Since $s(j,i) \leq 0$ and increases as $j$ approaches $i$, the exponential naturally assigns higher weights to layers closer to the current layer.
+The aggregation can also be viewed as a recurrent semantic memory:

+where $A(\cdot)$ denotes the normalized exponential aggregator.
 Compared to linear or uniform weighting strategies, this approach provides a more flexible and natural decay pattern, which aligns with the hierarchical nature of transformer representations where semantic granularity deepens progressively across layers.